 - Being one of the premier primary care residency training programs in the country

 - Providing flexibility in our primary care curriculum to prepare program graduates for careers in clinical practice, academic general internal medicine, and/or to pursue training in primary care specialties such as Geriatrics, Palliative Care, and Public Health/GIM

-Our program integrates the educational resources of the University of Colorado Hospital, Presbyterian/Saint Lukes Medical Center, the Denver Veterans Affairs Medical Center and the Denver Health and Hospital Authority.
+Our program integrates the educational resources of the University of Colorado Hospital, the Denver Veterans Affairs Medical Center and the Denver Health and Hospital Authority.
 This lends itself to training that will be diverse and well-rounded.
 Specific details of the curriculum can be found within our website.

 Selected unique aspects of our program include:

 - The opportunity to elect a longitudinal clinic experience in the care of HIV infected individuals throughout years 2 and 3 of residency training.
 Participating residents will be qualified to take the American Academy of HIV Medicine exam to become certified as an HIV provider.

-- Dedicated rotations emphasizing care for vulnerable geriatric patients, at risk adolescents, women's health, and patients at the end of life.
+- Dedicated rotations emphasizing care for vulnerable geriatric patients, women's health, and homebound patients.

 - Availability of rural and underserved locales with a required preceptorship in second year in addition to multiple electives.
 Funding is available to support travel and housing during these months of rural rotations.

-- Large, diverse, accomplished faculty with whom to develop mentorship and research relationships along with dedicated time available for research.
+- Large, diverse, accomplished faculty with whom to develop mentorship and research relationships along with dedicated time and statistical support for research.
 For those residents who have research projects accepted for presentation, the Division will pay for meeting expenses to promote our residents’ academic careers.

 - Several months of dedicated Primary Care electives, including elective time in intern year